Warning! There have been changes to the course - please refer to the transition information

 - International Non-Government Organisations

 AQF level 7 bachelor's qualification or recognised equivalent

 English Proficiency Requirements

-IELTS or IELTS equivalent of 6.5 overall, with minimum 6.0 in each band.
+Academic IELTS of 6.5 overall with minimum 6.0 in each band, or equivalent.

 Recommended Study Pattern